 Can Dogs Overdose on CBD?

 When considering the most beneficial CBD dosing, a dog owner may wonder whether it is possible for their dog to overdose on CBD.
 Fortunately, one of the most attractive features of CBD – for both humans and their animal companions – is that “CBD” and “overdose” are two words rarely used together.
-It is a generally recognized fact that CBD taken in large quantities will not cause an “overdose” for which any sort of medical treatment would be required because any excess CBD in the system is simply excreted.
+It is a generally recognized fact that CBD taken in large quantities will not cause an “overdose” in dogs because any excess CBD in the system is simply excreted.
 However, pet owners must take into consideration the fact that it is possible for CBD to contain THC.
 Of course, any amount of THC is not recommended for dogs, given its intoxicating and psychoactive effects.
 So, the question of overdosing – on THC – becomes one of product choice.

 Fortunately, one of the most attractive features of CBD – for both humans and their animal companions – is that “CBD” and “overdose” are two words rarely used together.